dawsonren/Queueing/README.md

-# QRBackorder
+# Queueing
-A website for calculating optimal continuous/periodic review policies with backorders/lost sales.
+A website for calculating statistics for queues (M/M/1, M/G/c, etc.)

 We use [Parcel](https://parceljs.org) for building and deployment.
 Run `npm run dev` to get started with development.